decrypto-org/blockchain-papers/CONTRIBUTING.md

 This is a curated list of *blockchain*-related papers, not general cryptography or distributed systems.
 Blockchains are "chains of blocks", not general-purpose distributed computing mechanisms.
-This is a list for permiossionless blockchain papers.
+This is a list for permissionless blockchain papers.
 "Permissioned blockchains" are not blockchains because they do not require chains of blocks for their security guarantees; they are byzantine-agreement-related bibliography and do not fit into this list.
 Please